Jeffrey Raven, Director

 The program works to prepare graduates to succeed in this interdisciplinary field by providing opportunities for case studies to test and apply new insights, theory, and designs to contemporary and future challenges.
 The program provides a theoretical and historical understanding of the origin and the socio-political function of cities.
 Students learn to apply a range of design tools, including digital modeling for urban design, demographics, land-use, transportation, and ecological performance indicators.
 There is an emphasis on the consideration and critique of the historical, physical, social, political, and philosophical context shaping settlements and regions.

-The full-time program entails 12 credits enrollment per semester, with limited exceptions on a case-by-case basis.
+The full-time program requires 10-13 credits enrollment per semester, with limited exceptions on a case-by-case basis.
 Courses may be taught in a team format, depending on project type, intended product, and the relationship established with public agencies, civic organizations, and research funding.
 Some courses are organized as colloquia with noted experts providing a series of lectures with a course coordinator.

 1855 Broadway, room 1110

 |MAURD Climate-Resilient Urban Design Research Presented at Paris City Hall for COP21 Paris|